whitneyburton/portfolios/students/1701-front/ciara_bujanos/template.markdown

 User Interface

-3 - The application has many strong pages/interactions, but a few holes in lesser-used functionality.
+3.5 - The application has many strong pages/interactions, but a few holes in lesser-used functionality.
+The application is pleasant, logical, and easy to use.
+The application is fully responsive, and has clearly had special consideration around usability on devices.
+There no holes in functionality and the application stands on it own to be used by the instructor without guidance from the developer.

 HTML Style